Kaushal1011/DenkInterpreter/README.md

 # DenkInterpreter

 Interpreter Made for Pascal Like Language in Python.
-Ships with text edit ironically made in java.
+Ships with text editor ironically made in java.
 [DenkInterpreter on github](https://github.com/Kaushal1011/DenkInterpreter)

 ## Collaborators